Conic linear series and pencils of plane quartics: Introduction

-Eventually, we apply our results to elliptic normal curves and, with some additional work, we obtain our geometric application: \begin{theorem}[\Cref{thm: pencil}] There exists a pencil of quartics in $\bP^2$ such that: \begin{enumerate} \item the base locus is set-theoretically reduced to one point; \item all the quartics of the pencil are irreducible; \item the general element of the pencil is smooth; \item the pencil is non-isotrivial. \end{enumerate} \end{theorem} The idea of the proof is the following.
+Finally, we obtain our geometric application: \begin{theorem}[\Cref{thm: pencil}] There exists a pencil of quartics in $\bP^2$ such that: \begin{enumerate} \item the base locus is set-theoretically reduced to one point; \item all the quartics of the pencil are irreducible; \item the general element of the pencil is smooth; \item the pencil is non-isotrivial. \end{enumerate} \end{theorem} The idea of the proof of this last result is the following.
 Let $C\subset \pr^3$ be a smooth elliptic quartic.
 Fix the origin of its group structure at a flex point $O$.
 Let $\sim$ denote the linear equivalence between divisors on $C$.
 Choose a point $q\in C$ such that $16 q\sim 16O$ but $8q\not\sim 8O$ (in direct analogy with the construction used for plane cubics in \cite{MPS}).
 By \Cref{teo1} there exists a $1$-dimensional family of cones in the inverse image of $16q$ under the map $\Phi$.
 Fixing one such cone and projecting from its vertex we obtain a plane quartic which intersects the projection of $C$ precisely on the image of $q$.
 These two curves generate the desired pencil.
 The irreducibility of all its members comes from the assumption we made on $q$.
-The smoothness of the general member relies on a delicate argument that uses heavily all the results of the previous sections.
-In particular we will need the mentioned above result saying that every element of $\pr(R^\ell_k(p))$ has evaluation in $p$ at least $2$ (\Cref{limd}), the existence of the $1$-parameter family of cones proved \Cref{teo1} and an explicit description of the inverse image ${\Phi''}^{-1}(16q)$ given in \Cref{lemma: conovero}.
+The smoothness of the general member relies on a delicate argument that makes heavy use of all the results of the previous sections.
+In particular, we will need the aforementioned result stating that every element of $\pr(R^\xi_4(p))$ has evaluation at $p$ at least $2$ (\Cref{limd}), the existence of the $1$-parameter family of cones proved in \Cref{teo1}, and an explicit description of the inverse image ${\Phi''}^{-1}(16q)$ given in \Cref{lemma: conovero}.
 The non-isotriviality is ensured by the existence of a reduced fibre with geometric genus $1$ (the image of $C$).

-We believe that conic linear systems are interesting by themselves and will have further applications beyond the scope of this work.
+We believe that conic linear systems are interesting by themselves and will have further applications beyond the one given in this work.
 In the last section we list some open questions and describe some possible developments that our theory can have.